 |GH||3 - 12|

-The eggs will usually hatch between 24 and 48 hours later, and the babies will become free swimming 3 to 4 days after that.
-Therefore, it would be best to feed the fry with infusoria type foods for several days until they become large enough to accept microworm or baby brine shrimp.
+The eggs usually hatch within 24-48 hours, and the fry becomes free-swimming within 3 to 4 days.
+The fry can be fed with infusoria-type foods for several days until they are large enough to accept microworm or baby brine shrimp.

 Purple Emperor Tetras are not a finicky species when it comes to their dietary preferences.
 They have no special requirements and will readily consume most commercial dried foods like flakes, granules and pellets.
 However, to promote optimal health and colouration, it is essential to supplement their diet with small live and frozen fares such as bloodworm, white mosquito larvae, daphnia and brine shrimp.
 A varied and balanced diet will not only ensure your fish thrive but also support their growth and development.

 Other Tetras you maybe interested in

 African Moon Tetra